-NAOMI, or the New Adaptive Optics Module for Interferometry, is about to put the Very Large Telescope Interferometer (VLTI) on steroids.
-NAOMI modules will be installed on each of ESO’s 1.8-metre Auxiliary Telescopes (ATs), which form part of the VLTI at Paranal Observatory, bringing adaptive optics technology to the ATs.
+NAOMI, or the New Adaptive Optics Module for Interferometry, has put the Very Large Telescope Interferometer (VLTI) on steroids.
+NAOMI modules have been installed on each of ESO’s 1.8-metre Auxiliary Telescopes (ATs), which form part of the VLTI at Paranal Observatory, bringing adaptive optics technology to the ATs.

 Why?
-The ATs were equipped originally with a visible-light sensor called STRAP or System for Tip/tilt Removal with Avalanche Photodiodes.
-The STRAP system used a fast steering mirror to correct the slight, but rapid motion of the image of a star caused by the turbulence of the Earth's atmosphere.
-Under good seeing conditions, STRAP provided corrections that allowed astronomers to detect fainter objects in the Universe.
-But the system has limitations — as soon the conditions in the atmosphere degrade below a seeing of 1 arcsecond, the quality of the observations decays instantly.
-With NAOMI, the observations will be able to continue even when the conditions are less than superb, and they will be better under all conditions.
+The ATs were originally equipped with a visible-light sensor called STRAP or System for Tip/tilt Removal with Avalanche Photodiodes.
+The STRAP system used a fast-steering mirror to correct the slight, but rapid, motion of the image of a star caused by the turbulence of the Earth's atmosphere.
+Under good seeing conditions, STRAP provided corrections that allowed astronomers to observe with the VLTI.
+But the system had limitations — as soon as the conditions in the atmosphere degraded below a seeing of 1 arcsecond, the quality of the observations instantly decayed.
+With NAOMI, the observations are able to continue even when the conditions are less than superb, and they are better under all conditions.

-The goal of the project is to equip all four ATs with NAOMI modules, which contain a basic adaptive optics system, in place of the current STRAP sensor.
-As the ATs are small telescopes, they don’t require an advanced AO system such as SPHERE: NAOMI’s simpler implementation is sufficient to get the job done.
-With NAOMI, the ATs will be less sensitive to atmospheric conditions.
-The sensitivity of the VLTI’s current instruments like MIDI, AMBER and PIONIER will be improved and second generation instruments like GRAVITY will be able to reach their full potential.
+The goal of the project was to equip all four ATs with NAOMI modules, which contain a basic adaptive optics (AO) system, in place of the current STRAP sensor.
+As the ATs are small telescopes, they don’t require as large an AO system as SPHERE; NAOMI’s smaller modules are sufficient to get the job done.
+With NAOMI, the ATs are less sensitive to atmospheric conditions.
+The sensitivity of the VLTI’s current instruments like PIONIER has been improved and second-generation instruments like GRAVITY and MATISSE are able to reach their full potential.